August 11, 1926:

 Wendy Williams' "Windrush Lessons Learned Independent Review" report to the Home Office

-Nominated for 'Windrush Legacy' award initiated by Jamaican High Commission to mark the 70th anniversary of the HMT Windrush
+Nominated for 'Windrush Legacy' award initiated by Jamaican High Commission to mark the 70th anniversary of the HMT Windrush arrival

 Commemorated as one of 500 Jamaicans receiving the 'Windrush Legacy' award